Jawahir01/Journfolio/README.md

 - **Contact Page**

-    It has a form of input fields [name, phone number, email address and a message text area] for a user who would like to contact Mathew.
-The fields in the form are required to be filled so the user can send his message.
+    It has a form of input fields [name, phone number, email address and a message text area] for a user who would like to have a contact with Mathew.
+The fields in the form are required to be filled in order for the user to send his message.

     ![contact-page](/docs/contact.png)